octo-technology/OpenTezos/docs/ligo/language-basics.md

 ## Booleans

-The type of boolean value is `bool`.
+The type of a boolean value is `bool`.
 Here is how to define a boolean
 value:

 ```js